-Looking for the perfect French restaurant in Singapore for a romantic dinner for two, or a casual bistro for a hearty plate of steak frites?
-Here’s our guide to the best tables for Francophiles
+Looking for the perfect French restaurant in Singapore?
+Here’s our guide to the best tables for Francophiles.

 For a long time, French has been the cuisine of fine dining in Singapore.
-It still is, but – thankfully for our wallets – there are now more restaurants and bistros in Singapore serving pates, oyster mignonettes, foie gras, croque monsieur and other classics that are kind on your wallet.
-Ahead, we’ve put together a big list of places to indulge in glorious Gallic fare – from fancy dining spots for a special occasion to casual and breezy cafes.
+It still is, but thankfully for our wallets, there are now more French restaurants (and bistros) in Singapore serving pates, oyster mignonettes, foie gras, croque monsieurs and other classics that are kind on your wallet.
+Ahead, we’ve put together a big list of places to indulge in glorious Gallic fare – from fancy restos for a special occasion to casual and breezy spots.

 Gunther’s Modern French Cuisine

-Gunther’s Modern French Cuisine is more than a restaurant to chef, Gunther Hubrechsen; it is a second home for him to devise and visualise his culinary creations.
-The restaurant’s luxurious Art-Nouveau styled interior incorporates panel art pieces and features natural, flowing patterns.
-But more importantly, the meticulously designed dining room sets the stage for chef Gunther’s unique creations like roasted smoked pigeon with apicius and roasted suckling pig with Kriek beer sauce.
-If you’re up for more unconventional French fare, try the warm angel hair pasta with sakura prawns and nantua sauce.
+Gunther’s is more than a restaurant to chef Gunther Hubrechsen.
+It’s a second home for him to devise and visualise his culinary creations.
+The restaurant’s luxurious art nouveau-styled interior incorporates panel art pieces and features natural, flowing patterns.
+But more importantly, the meticulously designed dining room sets the stage for chef Gunther’s unique creations like côte de bœuf flambéed in au Cognac and roasted suckling pig with hibiscus sauce.
+If you’re up for unconventional French fare, try the warm angel hair pasta with sakura prawns.